lguillier/Persistence-Coronavirus/README.md

 ## Model selection

 The third part corresponds to model selection.
 Five diffrent models describing the effect of temperature and relative humidity were tested (see ~/R/ folder).
 The fitModels.r script import DataDvalues.csv and generates various outputs usefull for model selection.
 It also export a file of uncertainty of parameters for the best model.
-These parameters were used to prepare the a spreadsheet that can pe used to predict model virus inactivation for a given duration at a given temperature and relative humidity.
+These parameters were used to prepare the a spreadsheet that can be used to predict model virus inactivation for a given duration at a given temperature and relative humidity or simply according to temperature.
+Users can also estimate the time necessary to reach a target log reduction for a given temperature (and relative humidity).

 ## Citation